Pen & Wash Holiday in the North York Moors

 Our day starts with plenty of useful information, advice and interactive demonstrations on how to use our materials.
-Then the fun begins with step-by-step exercises and by the end of this lovely relaxed first day we’ve got a good grounding in pen and wash technique.
-Getting to know our materials is easy through hands-on practice and helpful advice for the beginners amongst us - and useful for those with some experience, they’ll develop their techniques.
-Our leader shows us some examples of pen and wash work which inspires us and opens up broad possibilities for us.
+Then the fun begins with step-by-step exercises and by the end of the day we’ve got a good grounding in pen and wash techniques.
+Getting to know our materials is easy through hands-on practice and helpful advice for the beginners amongst us - and useful for those with some experience as they’ll develop further their existing techniques.
+Our leader shows us some examples of pen and wash work which inspires us, and opens up further possibilities.

 Mixing up colours

 Today we use objects and compositions to realise pictures with our new techniques.
 A variety of subject matter is used, always with the gentle guidance and patient support from our leader.
 A colour session gives us confidence and experience of colour mixing.
 In this relaxed environment we can bask in the sheer pleasure of art.

 Our Discovery Points help you make the most out of your free day.
 There’s plenty of maps and a selection of the best local walking routes, as well as weather forecasts and public transport options – plus details about other places to visit.

 Landscapes, oceans and flowers

 Photos are now available so that we can explore a more varied subject matter including landscape, ocean and florals.
 If the weather permits, we’ll use the gardens and grounds for further sketching.
 We'll develop our own images using a variety of techniques.